Surgeon24/UPorto_Event/EBD/EBD.md

 drop table IF EXISTS event_photo;
 drop table IF EXISTS user_photo;
 DROP TABLE IF EXISTS event;
-DROP TABLE IF EXISTS registered_users;
+DROP TABLE IF EXISTS RegisteredUsers;
 DROP TABLE IF EXISTS guests;

 -- Q - questions to the teacher

 -- Q - ask about the quize
+-- 25 November

 create table IF NOT EXISTS guests(